 BOARD POLICY No. 2000

-A basic education is an evolving program of instruction that is intended to provide students with the opportunity to become responsible and respectful global citizens, to contribute to their economic well-being and that of their families and communities, to explore and understand different perspectives and to enjoy productive and satisfying lives.
-Additionally, a goal of the district is to focus on strengthening the educational achievement of all students and providing all students the opportunity to achieve personal and academic success.
-Students will:
+A basic education is an evolving program of instruction that is intended to provide students with the opportunity to become responsible and respectful global citizens, to contribute to their economic well-being and that of their families and communities, to explore and understand different perspectives, and to enjoy productive and satisfying lives.
+With the involvement of parent and community members, the goal of the district is to ensure all students receive high quality instruction in an aligned and coherent system while addressing their social and emotional needs in a safe and engaging environment.
+In addition to Board-established goals, students will:

-1. Read with comprehension, write effectively, and communicate successfully in a variety of ways and settings;
+1. Read with comprehension, write effectively, and communicate successfully in a variety of ways and settings and with a variety of audiences;

 2. Know and apply the core concepts and principles of mathematics; social, physical, and life sciences; civics and history, including different cultures and participation in representative government; geography; arts; and health and fitness;

-3. Think analytically, logically, and creatively, and to integrate different experiences and knowledge to form reasoned judgments and solve problems; and
+3. Think analytically, logically, and creatively, and to integrate technology literacy and technology fluency, as well as different experiences and knowledge to form reasoned judgments and solve problems; and

 4. Understand the importance of work and finance and how performance, effort, and decisions directly affect future career and educational opportunities.